hyxabrod/flutter_fbi/README.md

 - **SimpleBinder**: For UI state without a feature
 - **FeatureBinder**: Connects a single feature to UI
 - **MultiFeatureBinder**: Connects multiple features to UI

+All binders provide two methods for binding UI to state:

+- **bindState**: Rebuilds the widget when any part of the state changes
+- **bindField**: Rebuilds only when a specific field changes (optimized performance)

 #### BinderProvider